isomerpages/nlb-discovereads/_diy-resources/preschool-resources/DiscoverTech.md

 	<li>Dump the sand on our spot.</li>
 	<li>Pat the sand down. </li>
 </ul>
-<p>Count the number of loops Pascal did to create each sandcastle below and write it in the box.
+<p>Count the number of loops Pascal did to create each sandcastle and write it in the box.
 </p>

 <a href="/files/preschool/discovertech/Looping%20Activity_Loop%20That%20Sandcastle.pdf" target="_blank">Activity Sheet for Loop That Sandcastle</a><br>